-For 2015-16, all states and territories used the definition of SAB patient episodes as defined above with the updated neutropenia criterion as described above in the 'Quality statement summary - description'.
+For 2015-16 and subsequent years, all states and territories used the definition of SAB patient episodes as defined above with the updated neutropenia criterion as described above in the 'Quality statement summary - description'.

-The change to the neutropenia criterion is not considered to have resulted in counts of SAB cases for 2015-16 that are not comparable with previous years.
+The change to the neutropenia criterion is not considered to have affected the comparability of counts of SAB cases for 2015-16 and subsequent years, with counts from previous years.

-Data for 2010-11 and 2011-12 are comparable, except for Queensland, where the 2010-11 data only include patients aged 14 years and over, whereas the 2011-12 data include patients of all ages.
+In Queensland, data for public hospitals for 2010-11 are not comparable to later years (and not comparable across jurisdictions for 2010-11) as the 2010-11 data only include patients aged 14 years and over, whereas the data for 2011-12 and later years include patients of all ages.

-Due to the changes in the denominator of the performance indicator specification, data published in 2017 for the reporting years 2010-11 to 2015-16 are not comparable with data previously published in COAG Reform Council publications, the AlHW series 'Staphylococcus aureus bacteraemia in Australian public hospitals: Australian hospital statistics' nor the Report on Government Services.
+Due to the changes in the denominator of the performance indicator specification, data published in 2017 and subsequent years for the reporting years 2010-11 to 2016-17 are not comparable with previously published data.